SSTentacleSS/MavenMindustryPluginTemplate/README.md

 # **MavenMindustryPluginTemplate**

-# RoadMap for 1.1.2 release
+# RoadMap for new release

 - [ ] Add mindustry debugger (pending update of maven repositories)